IoT is Being Abused, Here's How to Stop it

 Conclusion

 We are in a new era where our homes are full of useful gadgets that provide entertainment, comfort, and convenience.
 Amazon and Google position their smart devices as helpful life companions.
 However, what happens when that companion is used as a tool to harass or stalk another person?
 It comes down to control.
 If you didn’t install the device, someone else has control over it.
 You would never carry around an iPhone with a passcode set by your coworker, yet many people continue to use smart devices in their homes that were installed by ex-spouses and ex-partners.
 This is a recipe for problems down the road.
 Large companies such as Google, Amazon, and Microsoft have committed to providing clear documentation which is a step in the right direction given how little documentation often ships with these IoT products.
 StorageCraft is the data recovery pro.
 Not only can we help you with your backups and storage, but we assist with online data recovery and ransomware protection, as well.
-Contact us today for more information on our large suite of solutions and products or request a free demo of our ShadowXafe.
+Contact us today for more information on our large suite of solutions and products or request a free demo.